shivamchoudhary/e6998/README.md

 Please commit/merge on develop and not on master!!
 E6998 Project Milestones
 Here is the summary of work that needs to be done before October 14
-* Objective: Create a website which can take in user input and display different customized content based on certain probability.
+* Objective: Create a script which can take in user input and display different customized content based on certain probability.

 Workflow:-
 ## Shivam:-